cannatag/ldap3/docs/manual/source/connections.rst

     * controls: additional controls to send in the request

-* modify_dn: modifies relative distinguished name of an entry or performs a move of an entry
+* modify_dn: modifies the relative distinguished name of an entry or performs a move of an entry:

     * dn: distinguished name of the entry whose relative name must be modified